PowerPoint Tips and Tricks

 If you need to quickly make a change to all of the slides in your presentation, Slide Master contains all of the information on the slides’ color, fonts, layout, theme, and positioning.
 To view the Slide Master, click the View menu item at the top of the screen and then the Slide Master button.
 Now you can edit the underlying template and change any number of settings for your presentation.

 These 10 tips and tricks only scratch the surface of the presentation building magic provided by Microsoft PowerPoint.
-Probably the best way to learn how to use all of the features included with PPT is to enroll in a training class.
+Probably the best way to learn how to use all of the features included with PowerPoint is to enroll in a training class.
 You might even make a career out of it and get your PowerPoint Certification to become a Microsoft Office Specialist (MOS).
 ONLC offers just such courses and even has a class that will help you get your MOS certification.
-Why not contact them today to find out how to become a PPT expert?
+Why not contact them today to find out how to become a PowerPoint expert?